-Where no contact is able to be made with the learner or their parent/carer after 24 hours a safeguarding concern will be raised in line with Appendix 1: Raising a Safeguarding Concern.
-The Duty Safeguarding Officer will undertake a risk assessment of the learner and categorise the situation as Low/Medium/High given the information that is known about the learner from records and any mitigating factors that may affect attendance.
+Where a learner who is absent from education causes a concern, which may be a potential safeguarding issue, the Safeguarding and Mental Health Coordinator/Duty Manager/Designated Safeguarding Lead should be notified.
+This may be in relation to information relating to their absence, prolonged absence, persistent absence or where no contact is able to be made with the learner or their parent/carer for 24 hours.
+This should be done in line with Appendix 1: Raising a Safeguarding Concern.
+The Safeguarding and Mental Health Coordinator/Duty Manager/Designated Safeguarding Lead in liaison with the Student Progress Mentor will undertake a risk assessment of the learner and categorise the situation as Low/Medium/High given the information that is known about the learner from records and any mitigating factors that may affect attendance.
 A risk assessment will be completed every 24 hours where contact is unable to be made with the learner or their parent/carer (during organisational hours).
 When the risk assessment reaches High a member of staff may be designated to make a welfare visit at the learner's residence.
 If the learner is still unable to be located the police will be contacted to investigate further.